 - NFPA 704: Standard System for the Identification of the Hazards of Materials for Emergency Response - National Fire Protection Association (NFPA)

-- Hazardous Materials Transportation State and Local Education (HMT-SALE) - U.S. Department of Transportation (USDOT)
+- Hazardous Materials Transportation Training and Education - Department of Transportation

 Emergency management content on the Butte-Silver Bow website was developed drawing heavily from and updating the excellent resources offered on the Ready Illinois website produced by the Illinois Emergency Management Agency (IEMA) and partner organizations.